JCLSource/LatLege/README.md

 #### Windows
 Windows Installer: https://github.com/JCLSource/LatLege/raw/master/SetupLatLegeByJCLSource.exe

 Windows instructions:  Download installer file (if denied, click arrow and keep anyway).
 Then run the exe (if denied by smartscreen, click learn more and run anyway).
 Then follow instructions.
-Run from start menu (if denied by smartscreen, click learn more and run anyway).
+Run from start menu by typing LatLege By JCLSource (if denied by smartscreen, click learn more and run anyway).